1. Signing up & Registration

 2. Registration Rules when you arrive at the event

-All participants must sign in, register and collect their race numbers, timing chips and baton’s by 11am on Saturday morning.
+All participants must sign in, register and collect their race numbers, timing chips by 11pm on Saturday.
 These will not be posted out before the event.
-Only one person per pair (preferably your race captain) is allowed to be inside the race day registration area.
 It is your race captain or representative who is responsible for checking your pairs’s details are correct and your pair is entered into the correct category.

 3. Race Timings

-The race will begin at 12 noon on Saturday and will finish at midnight.
-If you have started a lap before midnight, you will be allowed to finish your lap and your time will count as long as you finish by 1am (on the Sunday!).
+The race will begin at midnight on Saturday and will finish at noon Sunday.
+If you have started a lap before noon, you will be allowed to finish your lap and your time will count as long as you finish by 1pm (on the Sunday!).

 The winning team is the team who completes the most laps in their category.
 In the event of there being a tie, it will then be determined who completed those laps in the quickest time period.
 For example …